Affinage

 Year Finding Method Journal Conf PMIDs

-2026 Knockout of mrpl4 in zebrafish causes significant defects in intestinal growth and maturation accompanied by disruption of intestinal epithelial integrity and inflammatory responses.
-Notch signaling is downregulated in mrpl4 mutants, and reactivation of Notch signaling partially rescues the intestinal defects, placing Mrpl4 upstream of Notch signaling in intestinal development. mrpl4 knockout in zebrafish, histological and molecular analysis of intestinal phenotype, Notch signaling pathway analysis, genetic rescue experiments FEBS letters High 41709118
+2026 Zebrafish mrpl4 knockout causes defects in intestinal growth and maturation, disruption of intestinal epithelial integrity, and inflammatory responses; Notch signaling is downregulated in mrpl4 knockout fish, and reactivation of Notch signaling partially rescues intestinal defects, placing Mrpl4 upstream of Notch signaling in intestinal development. mrpl4 knockout in zebrafish, phenotypic analysis of intestinal development, Notch signaling pathway analysis, pharmacological Notch reactivation rescue experiment FEBS letters High 41709118

 Source papers